Conspiracy theories are to truth and life what arsonists are to a hot and dry summer in Australia.

 The sad reality is, it is very difficult to persuade people who believe conspiracy theories that they are mistaken.
 Conspiracy theories succeed because they play into pre-existing assumptions, and they justify irrational political and religious beliefs.
 Conspiracy theories don’t depend on evidence but on capturing those seeds of doubt or inquisitiveness that otherwise may lay dormant in the consciousness.
 Conspiracy theories can be refuted with reasoned argument and with actual experts but this unlikely to convince the skeptics.

-I understand people being suspicious of media and of politicians; many (not all) are prone to exaggeration, fear mongering, and sometimes they espouse straight out falsehoods.
+I understand that people have some warrant for being suspicious of media and of politicians; many (not all) are prone to exaggeration, fear mongering, and sometimes they espouse straight out falsehoods.
 In treating truth this way, they encourage doubters and feed the skepticism that may have otherwise lay dormant among the population.
 And yet, throwing babies out with the bathwater is a really dangerous way to live.

 Last week Andrew MacDonald (who is the associate director of the Wheaton College Billy Graham Center Institute), made this important statement about Christians and the media,